MathCancer/PhysiCell/README.md

 + Updated Microenvironment::compute_all_gradient_vectors to check if there is no y-direction (i.e., 1D) and exit early if so.

 + Made PhysiCell_constants.cpp (and added this to the core of all project makefiles) so that dt and other variables can be non-static (i.e., set by XML options).

++ Added "make checkpoint" rule to makefiles.
+This zips up the user-custom stuff (./config, ./, ./custom_modules) into a timestamped zip file.
+Use this before upgrading PhysiCell to make sure you keep your own Makefile, etc.

 ### Beta features (not fully supported):